sajmoni/alchemy/template/folder/README.md

 #### Effects

-Effects can change how your display objects look like.
+Effects change how your display objects look.

-The template includes the following effects:

-- `fadeIn`
-- `fadeOut`
-- `fullScreenFadeOut`
-- `bounce`
-- `fadeOut`
+TODO: More info here

+_Create a new one with `npm run plop`_

 #### Data

-JSON data that your game uses.
+Data that your game uses.
+For example `equipment`, `items`, `enemies` etc.

 #### Scene

-Put `scenes` here.

 A `Scene` has the following type signature: